 Let’s say that the role of the Digital Marketing Head is lying vacant for a long time.
 Do you understand the implications of it?
 Who will be monitoring social media posts?
-Who will take care of the paid ads?
+What will happen to the paid ads and who will take care of themit?
 Who will control the various software that you have subscribed to?
 Will the marketing side be handled effectively by the marketing team without a head?

 8. Recruiting Conversion Rate